brianlinUM/youtube-timestamps/Plans.md

 - Implement filter searching for videos.
 - Add a time slider selector so that user can add a timestamp manually.
 - Highlight current playing Video

+# Known bugs:
+- Extension still allows adding of timestamp when the YT video page has error (e.g. Private Video)